vjekoart/retrovizor/Readme.md

     * Apply patterns from the text Declarative thinking and coding style
 * Phase 7: UI fine-tune
     * **UI Style: terminal + markdown + code editor aesthetics + programming languages in eigengrau palette** Programming aesthetics in eigengrau scheme
+    * General: loading state: block loading for web components by adding CSS rules to the main file OR loading overlay that's removed on DOMContentLoaded
     * Homepage: make loading state nice
     * Homepage: what to do in case of an error during CloseYourEyes generating error?
     * CloseYourEyes art: what about those damn lines?
 Make them breathe